Volunteers welcome to participate in new research study!

 A participant information sheet can be accessed at this link:Rare Disease and Orphan Drugs_Participant Information Sheet

 It provides further details on what the study is aiming to do and what participants will be asked to do, should they decide to participate.
-People living with a rare disease or family caregivers keen to help identify what works & barriers to accessing orphan drugs in Northern Ireland, will receive a £100 voucher after participating in an interview (face-to- face, Microsoft Teams, or phone call) that will last approximately one hour, provided they have direct experience of accessing or trying to access orphan drugs for a rare disease in Northern Ireland.
+People living with a rare disease or family caregivers keen to help identify what works & barriers to accessing orphan drugs in Northern Ireland, will receive a £100 voucher after participating in an interview (face-to- face, Microsoft Teams, or phone call) that will last approximately one hour, provided they have direct experience of accessing or trying to access orphan drugs for a rare disease in Northern Ireland and meet the inclusion criteria.

 This project is supervised by Prof Amy Jayne McKnight, Dr. Lynne Lohfeld, and Dr. Hussain Al-Omar.
 For more information, please contact us, Email: email@example.com